John Kroencke: Proposed Cambridge Extension is Well Targeted

 Dense Urban Extensions Are Nothing New

+First, let me explain the basics of the idea to look to the past (something that may sound simply nostalgic).
 In his speech, the minister suggests that the urban extension will consist of 250,000 houses and be informed by architectural and urban history.
 The UK has a great history of urban expansion and densification.
 In the nineteenth century, the population of the industrial powerhouses in the Midlands and North grew dramatically.
-While London was no small town in 1800, when it numbered 1 million, after a century of decades where the population grew around 20 percent, it numbered 6.5 million by 1900.
+London was no small town in 1800 (it numbered 1 million); after a century of decades where the population grew around 20 percent per year, it grew to 6.5 million by 1900.
 In my own research on the great estates of London, I have looked at how the burgeoning middle class was accommodated in terraced houses and later in mansion blocks and midrise buildings with purpose-built flats.

-As in other planned developments for the middle class in parts of Bath and New Town Edinburgh, the population density achieved by the builders is somewhat deceiving.
+In these parts of London as in other planned developments for the middle class in parts of Bath and New Town Edinburgh, simply looking at the relatively population density achieved by the builders gives a poor impression of the feel.
 Mid-rise terraces and later mansion blocks closely grouped together and punctuated by green spaces like squares and crescents do not feel like Kowloon Walled City.
-Rather, they are the green and welcoming urban environments that many tourists from across the world flock to explore and even live in.
+Rather, they are the green and welcoming urban environments that many tourists from across the world flock to explore and even aspire to live in.
+Beyond the UK, Gove mentions the planned parts of Paris and Barcelona in his speech, but even the more unimaginative urban extensions from cities across the world, from Chicago to Amsterdam to Melbourne, achieve dense and agreeable results (especially when renovated by residents with modern incomes and technology!).

 Cambridge Should Have Grown More, But Political Reforms Have Proven Difficult